Skip to main content

 Learn more about ICICLE and its multi-backend support here.

-We believe that GPUs are as critical for ZK as they are for AI.
+We believe GPUs are as essential for ZK as they are for AI.

-• Parallelism: Approximately 97% of ZK protocol runtime is naturally parallel, making GPUs an ideal match.
+• Parallelism: Around 97% of ZK protocol runtime is naturally parallel, perfect for GPU architectures.

-• Developer-Friendly: GPUs offer simplicity in scaling and usage compared to other hardware platforms.
+• Developer-Friendly: GPUs offer simpler scaling and tooling compared to other hardware platforms.

-• Cost-Effective: GPUs provide a competitive balance of power, performance, and cost, often being 3x cheaper than FPGAs.
+• Cost-Effective: GPUs strike an ideal balance of performance and price—often 3× cheaper than FPGAs.

 For a more in-depth understanding on this topic we suggest you read our article on the subject.